Encapsulation and Hermetic sealing

 - Projection welding is used for TO-can devices.

 Fine and Gross leak tests are carried out to MIL-STD-883.
-Optocap have achieved leak rates of <5E-9 for a fiber coupled butterfly package.
+Alter Technology UK have achieved leak rates of <5E-9 for a fibre-coupled butterfly package.
 This offers the potential of reducing the length of lifetime tests in certain applications.

 Alter Technology UK expertise and capability in Encapsulation and Hermetic Sealing will reduce risk and reduce time to market as well as providing a cost-effective manufacturing option.

 - Quantum Key Distribution - 7th November 2022